parca-dev/parca-agent/README.md

 # Parca Agent

-Parca Agent is a sampling profiler that uses eBPF to capture the raw profiling data.
+Parca Agent is an always-on sampling profiler that uses eBPF to capture raw profiling data with very low overhead.
 It observes user-space and kernel-space stacktraces 100 times per second and builds [pprof](https://github.com/google/pprof) formatted profiles from the extracted data.
+Read more details in the [design documentation](docs/Design.md).

 The collected data can be viewed locally via HTTP endpoints and then be configured to be sent to a [Conprof](https://github.com/conprof/conprof) server or a Conprof compatible service (such as [Polar Signals](https://www.polarsignals.com/)) to be queried and analyzed over time.

-It finds targets through:
+It discovers targets through:

 * **Kubernetes**: Discovering all the containers on the node the Parca agent is running on.
 (On by default, but can be disabled using `--kubernetes=false`)
-* **systemd**: A list of systemd units to be profiled on a node can be configured for the Parca agent to pick up.
+* **SystemD**: A list of SystemD units to be profiled on a node can be configured for the Parca agent to pick up.
 (Use the `--systemd-units` flag to list the units to profile, eg. `--systemd-units=docker.service` to profile the docker daemon)

+## Requirements

+* Linux Kernel version 4.18+
+* A source of targets to discover from: [Kubernetes](https://kubernetes.io/) or [SystemD](https://systemd.io/).

 ## Quickstart

-To quickly try out the Parca Agent, create a [minikube](https://minikube.sigs.k8s.io/docs/) cluster with an actual virtual machine, eg. virtualbox:
+To quickly try out the Parca Agent with Kubernetes, create a [minikube](https://minikube.sigs.k8s.io/docs/) cluster with an actual virtual machine, eg. virtualbox:

 ```
 minikube start --driver=virtualbox